-(1) No person shall occupy or use a public way without first obtaining any requisite consent of the municipal corporation owning or controlling the public way.
+(1) No person shall occupy or use a public way without first obtaining, under this section or section 1332.24 or 4939.031 of the Revised Code, any requisite consent of the municipal corporation owning or controlling the public way.

-(2) Except as otherwise provided in division (C)(5) of this section, a municipal corporation, not later than sixty days after the date of filing by a person of a completed request for consent, shall grant or deny its consent.
+(2) Except as otherwise provided in division (C)(5) of this section and sections 4939.031 and 4939.035 of the Revised Code, a municipal corporation, not later than sixty days after the date of filing by a person of a completed request for consent, shall grant or deny its consent.